ifeanyiHM/Pinterest-Clone/README.md

 3. **Infinite Scrolling**: Whether you're exploring random images or conducting a search, the app supports infinite scrolling.
 There's no limit to the number of images you can discover and save.

+## Website Link
+You can visit the app on: GitHub Link.

 ## How to Use

 1. Clone the repository to your local machine.